martincostello/blog/source/2024-05-02-look-ma-no-hands-publishing-containers-with-the-dotnet-sdk.html.md

 dotnet publish ./src/MyProject --arch x64 --os linux -p:PublishProfile=DefaultContainer
 ```

-By default this will create us an appropriate container image for our application using an appropriate base image
+By default this will create us an appropriate container image for our application using a base image derived from our project's
-derived from our project and publish it to the local container registry.
-To publish it to a remote registry, we just
+properties (`PublishAot=true`, `PublishSelfContained=true`, `InvariantGlobalization=true`, etc.) and publish it to the local
-need to ensure that the appropriate credentials are available to publish to the registry and that we configure the
+container registry.
+To publish it to a remote registry, we just need to ensure that the appropriate credentials are available
-name of the registry.
+to publish to the registry and that we configure the name of the registry.

 I use GitHub Actions to build and publish my applications, so I can use the [docker/login-action][docker-login] to
 authenticate with my container registry and then publish the container image to it.
 Here's a simplified example of